-Please note that this is a general guide.
+Please note that information on this page is a general guide.
 Your surgeon’s instructions are specific to you; therefore, if your surgeon gives you instructions that conflict with the information here, please follow those instructions.
 If you have questions about any of the instructions that you have been given at any point, don’t hesitate to reach out to our surgery center.

 The nurse will help you set an appropriate comfort goal and explain the pain rating scale.
 Reporting your pain as a number helps the health care team assess and treat your pain.
 You'll be asked to rate your pain on a scale of one to 10, with “one” being minimal pain and “10” being the worst pain you can imagine.

-It's not realistic to set a comfort goal of zero (no pain) after a surgical procedure.
+It's not always realistic to set a comfort goal of zero (no pain) after a surgical procedure.
 You will have some discomfort even after minor procedures.
 Your doctors and nurses want, and need to know, about any pain that isn't under control.
 Our goal is to help you manage your pain so you can participate in all the activities of your recovery, such as deep breathing, coughing, walking or sitting in a chair.

 Appropriate pain management is important in the healing and recovery process.
 Opioid medicine may be appropriate in the immediate period after surgery when your pain is severe.
 However, it is important to understand that opioid medicine has some risks and should be used only as directed by your doctor.
 It is much easier to manage pain if you take pain medicine before it gets severe.